nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 3. This is done by calling `PersonStreak#fromPerson()` which will use the `Streak#from()` to create a `Streak` from a Person.
 The streak will be calculated upon the creation of the `Streak` object.
 4. Once all `PersonStreak` objects are created, they will be sent back to the `PersonStreakList` and put into an internal observable list, named `internalList`.

-`internalList` will contain all the `PersonStreak` objects that will be displayed on the dashboard.
+`internalList` will contain all `PersonStreak` objects that will be displayed on the dashboard.
 It will be enclosed by a filtered list to show only `PersonStreak` objects that have an active goal set.
 An active goal is any valid goal that is not `NONE`, refer to the user guide's `set-goal` section [here](https://ay2021s2-cs2103t-w14-1.github.io/tp/UserGuide.html#setting-meeting-goal-set-goal) for more information.
 The filtered list will then be made unmodifiable before being exposed to UI components to consume.